This is the way the world ends,

 "Black Hawks," I breathe, remembering the book Hisashi showed me from his English class.

 Takashi sends me a questioning look.
 "Like the American Military or the Self-Defense Force?"

 I nod absently, mesmerized.

-"Where did they come from?"
-Takashi wonders.
+"Where did they come from?" he wonders.
 "They don't have any bases near here."

 "Over here!"
 Rei shouts, ignoring the rest of us as she starts waving her arms above her head.
 "Help us!
 We're over here!"